brianglass/anastasis/files/friday_matins.md

 **Cross-Theotokion.
 Same melody.**

-Â‘Seeing you dead and naked on a tree I am grievously wounded and I am shaken to the depths of my being, my Son and my God, supremely good and all-powerfulÂ’, cried out the All-blameless in her distress.
+‘Seeing you dead and naked on a tree I am grievously wounded and I am shaken to the depths of my being, my Son and my God, supremely good and all-powerful’, cried out the All-blameless in her distress.
 As Mother of the Lord let us sing her praise and glorify her.

 ****

 After the 3rd Reading from the Psalter, Kathismata.
-The soldiers watching. Ã”ὸÃ­ Ã´άÃ¶Ã¯Ã­ Ã³Ã¯Ãµ Ã“Ã¹Ã´ήÃ±.
+The soldiers watching. Ôὸí ôάöïí óïõ Óùôήñ.

 Willingly nailed to the Cross, O Compassionate, you made our corrupted nature divine, and put to death the dragon that destroys humankind.
 But buttress the world by orthodoxy and put down the uprisings of heresy by your precious Cross.